DOCUMENT TSC-2026/B27 · BLOG POST 27, ENTERPRISE INNOVATION · REV. 01

 Direct customer relationship building

 For brands that primarily sell through wholesale channels, the lab is often the first place they have ever collected first-party customer data at scale.
-Testing what an owned direct relationship looks like — post-purchase flows, loyalty mechanics, email capture, re-engagement — answers questions that no amount of retailer sell-through data can answer.
+Testing what an owned direct relationship looks like (post-purchase flows, loyalty mechanics, email capture, re-engagement) answers questions that no amount of retailer sell-through data can answer.
 The LTV data from direct customers, even at small scale, changes how the brand thinks about channel mix economics.
+If your brand sells primarily through retail partners, the lab is where you learn whether a direct business even makes sense, before committing to the infrastructure needed to run one.

 The scope creep trap is the